rxhama/MST/README.md

 2. Select the latest 'LTS' version and select your OS and system architecture

 3. Once installer is downloaded, run it (run as administrator if possible).
    Leave all options as default.
+Follow the instructions closely.

+## Installation

+In your system's terminal, run the following commands.
+Wait until each process is finished to run the next:

-4. In your system's terminal, navigate to project folder 'MST' until you see index.html etc. cd MST
+1. Navigate to project folder 'MST' until you see index.html etc. cd MST

-5. Run 'npm install'

-6. Once packages have been installed, run 'npx serve'
+5. npm install

+6. npx serve

 7. The URL should be copied to your clipboard, paste it in your browser.
 If not copied, copy from terminal manually.